destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ### 🎤 Interview

-- What is the vision of the project/product?
-(Scrum Theme)
+- What is the Scrum Theme?
+What does it mean to you and why should you care?
+- How can you use your business domain knowledge for the customer?
+- What benefits does understanding customer's business side give you?

 ---